peredaniel/iOS-tech-challenge/README.md

 Although I usually delete my active branches once they have been merged, I kept them for this assignment so that anyone may take a look:
 [https://github.com/peredaniel/iOS-tech-challenge/branches/active](https://github.com/peredaniel/iOS-tech-challenge/branches/active)

-In addition, altough it was not required (and not necessary, since I was the only developer), I always merged my changes using Pull Requests, which in turn triggered builds in Travis CI that prevented me from merging any breaking changes.
+In addition, altough it was not required (and not necessary, since I was the only developer), I always merged my changes using pull requests, which in turn triggered builds in Travis CI that prevented me from merging any breaking changes.
 You may find the list of merged pull requests in the following link:

 [https://github.com/peredaniel/iOS-tech-challenge/pulls?q=is%3Apr+is%3Aclosed](https://github.com/peredaniel/iOS-tech-challenge/pulls?q=is%3Apr+is%3Aclosed)

-## Further improvements

-### Lyrics

-### Local storage

-### Favorites